 - Exit Settings.

 You can also change slow motion recording speed when in these Settings.

-How to Use iPhone 6S to record 4K videos
+How to Use your iPhone to record 4K videos

 After enabling 4K video capture, you can use the default camera app to capture ultra high resolution 4K videos.
 The corner of the screen will display the “4K” badge before and during recording.
 The resolution is so high that some TVs can display the video properly.

 By the way, you can take images while the video is being recorded.
 Also, when you switch to 4K video, the setting changes from SD to HD.